golanlevin/p5.plotSvg/documentation.md

+## setSvgMergeNamedGroups
+Sets whether or not to merge SVG groups with the same name.
+Useful for grouping paths that might be computed at different times, but use the same drawing tool.

+#### Parameters
+*   `bEnabled` **[boolean][29]** Whether or not groups with the same name should be merged.

 ## getDefaultStrokeColor
 Retrieves the default stroke color used for SVG rendering.
 Returns **[string][27]** The default stroke color (in hex, RGB, or named CSS color format).